-- Copyrights and trademarks – Infringement of some else’s copyright or trademark protected content will not withstand a free speech defense.
+- Copyrights and trademarks – Infringement of someone else’s copyright or trademark-protected content will not withstand a free speech defense.

 - Content-Neutral Restrictions — The government can suppress speech when the restriction is done without regard to the content or message of the speech, e.g. regulating noise, protesters blocking traffic, or the use of obstructive signs.

-- Special Government Relationships — The government can suppress speech when a special relationship to the government exists.
-For example, speech by government employees can be restricted if it keeps the employee from doing their job (a police officer making racist statements, a public school teacher encouraging students to experiment with drugs, a CIA employee who releases classified information).
-The government as head of the military and prisons can regulate the speech of the military officers and inmates.
+- Special Government Relationships — The government can suppress speech when a special relationship with the government exists.
+For example, speech by government employees can be restricted if it keeps the employee from doing their job (a police officer making racist statements, a public school teacher encouraging students to experiment with drugs or a CIA employee who releases classified information).
+The government as head of the military and prisons can regulate the speech of military officers and inmates.